w3f/PSPs/README.md

 # Polkadot Standards Proposals (PSPs)

-A Polkadot Standards Proposal (PSP) describes standards and improvements for the Polkadot ecosystem.
+A Polkadot Standards Proposal (PSP) describes standards for the Polkadot ecosystem.
 The Polkadot Standards Proposal GitHub is a community-based initiative.
+PSP process is not supposed to be a substitute for Polkadot Governance process and is meant to focus only on commonly agreed usage patterns rather than protocol adjustments.

 ## PSPs Work Flow